 There is one section, and you’ll know it when you get to it, where the only option is up or around the rocks.
 Up is pretty much straight up and around involves some serious exposure – there is no easy route.
 The bottom two photos in the gallery immediately above show this part.

 Once you get past that section, you’ll be at the top of Olomana Peak shortly.
 I’d plan on somewhere between 1.5 – 2 hours to get to the top of peak 1 and back.
 The 360-degree views are incredible.

 If you make it to the top of peak 1, I think you should definitely go to peak 2.
 It’s a relatively easy down and up venture and the view of the third peak from the second is worth the extra steps.
 You can see 2 people standing atop peak 2 along with much of the trail in the picture immediately above.
 It’s very straightforward section – not much to detail.
 If you’re going to the top of peak 2 and back, I’d plan on somewhere around 2 – 2.5 hours.

 Peak 3: Ahiki

-The first time I did this hike I didn’t have time to attempt peak 3.
+The first time I was here, it was Olomana 2 Peaks instead of Olomana 3 Peaks.
+I didn’t have time to attempt peak 3.
 To be honest, I don’t know that I would have been comfortable doing so.
 There is no shame in heading back at any point along this hike (or any hike, ever), but peak 2 is a great ending spot.